Dauie/ft_minishell/README.md

 ## Minishell

-This project's goal was to implement a basic shell in C using my libft.
+This project's goal was to implement a basic command-line shell in C using my libft.
 It's built in features include the following commands: CD, ECHO, UNSETENV, SETENV & ENV.
 All other commands are found using the path and executed accordingly.